Late this past August, I was hit with the kind of enquiry most professionals, I believe, dread.

 First off, thank you for taking the time to read this.
 So, I have an idea for a table top game and am clueless on how to proceed with it.
 I was hoping you could give me some advice on how to get such a thing published?
 Also if this is the wrong place to ask this question, I apologize, and could you please point me the right direction?

 Why do we dread such notes?
 Not because we don’t wish to help.
 We do – we really do.
-To me, helping people avoid the mistakes I’ve made is one of the most useful services anyone in a creative field can provide.
+To me, helping people avoid the mistakes we’ve made is one of the most useful services anyone in a creative field can proffer.
 But enquiries like the one above are so very open-ended.
 Entire books can be devoted to the subject – and not just ones filled with pretty pictures, either!
 You know: real books.
 The ones with tiny Times Roman-ish fonts you’ll intend to read in bed and then ignore.
 Because they don’t have pretty pictures.